qizhenkang/myEnglish/README.md

 This is _Zhenkang_[^1]'s English learning footprint.

 Now, I'm a Ph.D. candidate in Tsinghua University, China.
-Until recently, I have realised English is the window to the colorful world and I totally haven't open it.So, I decided to do something to re-understand the world.
+Until recently, I have not realised English is the window to the colorful world and I haven't totally open it.So, I decided to do something to re-understand the world.

 ## Some resources on the internet